 '''

-from future import print_function
+from future import print_function # Only for Python 2

 import chemfp

 query_arena = next(chemfp.open("pubchem_queries.fps").iter_arenas(2))

 query_arena

 <chemfp.arena.FingerprintArena object at 0x11039c850>

 len(query_arena)

 2

 '''

 That first line is complicated.
 It opens the file and iterates over its fingerprint records two at a time as arenas.
 The next() returns the first of these arenas, so that line is a way of saying "get the first two records as an arena".